 Prior to joining Académie Lafayette as the Cherry campus principal in 2011, Heather Royce earned a bachelor’s degree in French education, a master’s degree in school counseling, and did her doctoral coursework in education administration at The University of Kansas.
 She has prior experience as a French teacher, a special education teacher, an elementary and high school counselor, as well as an administrator.
 Heather jokes that she’s done every job possible in a school, except drive a bus!
 Heather is married with a son, as well as a large dog and a small cat.
 She enjoys running, doing yoga, reading, cooking, and traveling.

 Leslie Houfaidi fell in love with French as a young American living in Belgium.
 She was a dietitian for 15 years before finding she was meant to be a teacher.
-Leslie has a bachelor’s degree in elementary education as well as a master’s in teaching.
+Leslie has a bachelor’s degree in dietetics & elementary education, a master’s degree in teaching and an EdSc (Education Specialist) in Administration Leadership in 2015.
 A true original, she has been at Académie Lafayette since its inception in 1999.
 After years of teaching 2nd grade and organizing and chaperoning many 6th grade trips to France, Leslie is now principal at the Oak campus.
-She works together with teachers as they share a common vision of improving student achievement.
-Her hobbies include reading, canoeing, kayaking, hiking, and cycling…and KU basketball.
+She works together with teachers as they share a common vision for student success.
+One of her favorite things to do is spend time with her 2 (and one on the way) grandchildren.
+Her hobbies include yoga (she is now a certified instructor), reading, canoeing, cooking, hiking, and cycling…and KU basketball.